vocdoni/aragon-osx-plugin/README.md

 /// @param minParticipation The minimum participation value.
 Its value has to be in the interval [0, 10^6] defined by `RATIO_BASE = 10**6`.
 /// @param supportThreshold The support threshold value.
 Its value has to be in the interval [0, 10^6] defined by `RATIO_BASE = 10**6`.
 /// @param minDuration The minimum duration of a proposal.
+/// @param expirationTime The maximum expiration time of a proposal.
+Proposal cannot be executed after this time.
 /// @param daoTokenAddress The address of the DAO token.
 /// @param minProposerVotingPower The minimum voting power required to create a proposal.
 Voting power is extracted from the DAO token
 /// @param censusStrategy The predicate of the census strategy to be used in the proposals.
 See: https://github.com/vocdoni/census3